 Great new video on fitting helmets(July 10, 2001)

 Most helmet videos are not very inspiring.
 It is a major event when one appears that is really on target and can be very useful for helmet promotion campaigns.
-The Pierce County (WA) Coalition of the National Safe Kids Campaign has just produced the best thing we have seen since Jello in a Jar, some years back.
+The Pierce County (WA) Coalition of the National Safe Kids Campaign (now Safe Kids Worldwide) has just produced the best thing we have seen since Jello in a Jar, some years back.